Client Alert: White House Issues First-Ever Executive Order on Crytpocurrency

 Chris was a National Institute of Justice Graduate Research Fellow and his research focused on the psychological underpinnings of the Federal Rules of Evidence and the formation and retrieval of memory.
-He has published in a range of journals serving different audiences including the Texas Law Review, The SciTech Lawyer, and Memory and Cognition, and he has presented his research at several national conferences.
+He continues to be active in research and has published on the intersection of law and neuroscience in a range of journals serving different audiences including the Texas Law Review, the Connecticut Law Review, The SciTech Lawyer, and Memory and Cognition, and he has presented his research at several national conferences.

-Chris lives with his fiancé and dog in Coconut Grove.
+Chris lives with his wife and dog in Coconut Grove.